Did you know that not everyone knows all there is to know about the major types of bank accounts in Nigeria?

 It is one in which money is saved by the customer for a stated period such as a year, two year or more.
 So, withdrawals cannot be made anyhow.

-This type of bank account grants the holders higher interest than a
+This type of bank account grants the holders higher interest than a savings account, and customers can withdraw subject to notice.

 A fixed bank account is opened majorly for a specific purpose and it can be renewed on maturity.
-With this account, a customer
+With this account, a customer is issued a passbook.

 Summary features of Fixed Deposit Account: